adnanebk/excel-pojo-converter/README.md

 The @SheetDefinition annotation provides additional information like date formatting patterns that will be used during conversion of date field types.

-### The Enum Annotation: @CellEnumFormat(enumsMapperMethod = "categoryMap")
+### The Enum Annotation: @CellEnum(enumsMapperMethod = "categoryMap")

-In the Product class, we make use of the @CellEnumFormat annotation in the enum Category field. the enumsMapperMethod argument allows us to define a method name, this method should return a map that define the mapping (conversions) between the enum constants and the formatted values in the excel/csv cells (by default the enum constants will be used) note that the method name must much the enumsMapperMethod argument value.
+In the Product class, we make use of the @CellEnum annotation in the enum Category field. the enumsMapperMethod argument allows us to define a method name, this method should return a map that define the mapping (conversions) between the enum constants and the formatted values in the excel/csv cells (by default the enum constants will be used) note that the method name must much the enumsMapperMethod argument value.

+### The Boolean Annotation: @CellBoolean(trueValue = "yes",falseValue = "no")

+we make use of the @CellBoolean annotation in the boolean active field,it has two arguments witch represents the formatting values we want to use in the excel/csv fields.

 Now, let’s introduce an updated version of our POJO class, ProductV2:
 ```